 Gun Denhart

-Gun Denhart, a native of Sweden, has lived in Portland, Oregon for more than 25 years.
-Gun received the equivalent of an MBA from Lund University in Sweden.
+Gun Denhart, a native of Sweden, has lived in Portland, Oregon for more than 40 years.

 In 1983 she and her husband Tom, founded the Hanna Andersson children’s clothing company in the garage of their Portland home.
 Through her leadership, the company became known for its quality clothing made from soft cotton materials, family friendly employee policies and innovative contributions to the community through non-profit and school partnerships.
 She pioneered, and was nationally recognized for, many family friendly work place policies including childcare reimbursements for employees and flexible working hours.